N9EWO Review :

 helps to relive stress off the receiver’s USB socket.

-Operational current with the IC-R30 is about
+Overall current consumption with the IC-R30 is about

-capacity of the BP-287 is most needed.
+capacity of the BP-287 is most required.
+This part of the IC-R30 was

 Current Drain Comparisons (information as taken from the owners manuals):